 Skill: Representing and Solving Fair-Share Problems

-As students continue to build on the principle of sharing, they create connections between the action of sharing, the whole, and the parts of the whole.
-They are able to better understand partitioning and develop a sense of fraction.
-They understand that the fraction is also used to illustrate a remainder after sharing (for example, if 4 students want to share 5 cupcakes, each gets 1 cupcake and 1 cake).
+As students continue to build on the principle of sharing, they create connections between the action of sharing, the whole, and parts of the whole.
+They build understanding of partitioning and develop a sense of the importance of unit fractions.
+They develop an understanding that the fraction is also used to illustrate a remainder after sharing (for example, if 4 students want to share 5 cupcakes, each gets 1 cupcake and one fourth).

 Exploration of Fractions

-Baroody and Coslick (1998, pp. 9-14 and 9-15) emphasize a "meaningful approach" to learning fractions.
+Baroody and Coslick (1998) emphasize a "meaningful approach" to learning fractions.
 They advocate that learning fractions follows a progression that moves students from informal, concrete representations to formal, abstract representation.
-The first 2 steps of this progression are inherent in this content.
+The first two steps of this progression are inherent in this content.

-• Partitioning : Any activity that engages students in a meaningful experience of sharing, without explicit reference to terminology or symbolism, provides a concrete foundation for understanding the concept of fraction.
-Beginning with a common everyday task (for example, partitioning felt pens or coloured pencils for an art project), students can develop the skill of dividing a set of items into equivalent parts.
-Later, students may have experiences that involve more elaborate thinking patterns in which they must split a single item (for example, dividing a cardboard box into 3 equivalent parts to make a craft).
+• Partitioning: Any activity that engages students in a meaningful experience of sharing, without explicit reference to terminology or symbolism, provides a concrete foundation for understanding the concept of fractions.
+Beginning with a common everyday task (for example, partitioning felt pens or coloured pencils for an art project), students can develop the skill of dividing a set of items into equal parts.
+Later, students may have experiences that involve more elaborate thinking patterns in which they must split a single item (for example, dividing a cardboard box into three equal parts to make a craft).

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 58.

 Knowledge: Mixed Numbers